- Your public IP address is the address the rest of the internet sees when your devices connect. It is assigned by your ISP, not by you.

 What is the difference between a public and private IP address?

-A public IP address is assigned to your router by your ISP and is visible to every server you connect to on the internet.
-A private IP address is assigned to individual devices on your local network (like 192.168.1.x) and is only meaningful within that network.
+A public IP address is assigned to your router by your ISP.
+It is visible to every server you connect to on the internet.
+A private IP address is assigned to individual devices on your local network (like 192.168.1.x).
+It is only meaningful within that network.
 Your router uses NAT to translate between the two.
 All devices on your home network share the same public IP but have unique private IPs.

 How do I find my IP address on Windows 10/11?